Edit this page

 See target derivation for more details and examples.

-Instead of swapping an entire fragment you may append content to an existing fragment by using the :after pseudo selector.
+Instead of swapping an entire fragment you may append children to an existing fragment by using the :after pseudo selector.
 In the same fashion, you can use :before to prepend the loaded content.

 A practical example would be a paginated list of items.
 Below the list is a button to load the next page.
 You can append to the existing list by using :after in the [up-target] selector like this: